impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 ## [Code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-prefix){:target="_blank" rel="noopener"}

-After the first 4 things that we always see (`bash` shebang, “Usage” and “Summary” comments, the call to `set -e`, and the check for the `$RBENV_DEBUG` env var), the first block of code we see is:
+After the first 4 things that we always see (`bash` shebang, "Usage" and "Summary" comments, the call to `set -e`, and the check for the `$RBENV_DEBUG` env var), the first block of code we see is:

 ```
 # Provide rbenv completions